iRemotech

 • basic automation, or

-• low-risk workflows where Android is enough.
+• lower-risk workflows where Android is enough.

 • actual iOS devices,